We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 A business is also likely to have multiple employees as authorized users on their credit cards.
 A large company may not know what each employee is purchasing from day to day.
 So having a higher credit limit can prevent accidentally maxing out the credit card.

 Business credit cards can affect both your personal and business credit scores.
+For more information about their differences, check out our Personal Credit vs. Business Credit: What to Know article.

 While business credit cards are designed to build business credit, they can impact your personal credit score.